lokeshs26gp/vertical-scrolling-shooter-game/README.md

 Used ScriptableObject architecture for communicating between systems

-Used Job System for repeat delay call operations
+Used Job System for repeat Invoke calls with fequency(delay) time